-We have been also working on the development of a suppliers code of conduct during 2018.
-This code will ensure that the values we demand to ourselves in the ACO Nordic Group are also respected upstream in the supply chain, to let us guarantee to our customers and any other stakeholder, that we conduct business on the most respectful and transparent way.
-This code is being circulated to our suppliers as this report is being written and is our goal to have suppliers representing more than 90% of the supplies, adhered during 2019.
+During 2019, we succeeded to implement our supplier code of conduct upon the totality of our supplying sister companies.
+This code will ensure that the values we demand to ourselves in the ACO Nordic Group A/S are also respected upstream in the supply chain, to let us guarantee to our customers and any other stakeholder, that we conduct business on the most respectful and transparent way.